 • In a medium sauté pan, add butter, oil and aleppo pepper.
 Cook together to infuse the butter and oil.

-• Separately, poach your eggs.
+• Separately, poach the eggs.

 • Spread yogurt along the bottom layer of a 12-inch pasta bowl or plate.
 Grate a clove of garlic evenly over the yogurt and top with a squeeze of lemon.
 Gently mix with the back of a spoon.